 - Certificate of No Impediment: to do this you must give notice of marriage (publish the banns) to your local Registry Office.
 After your notice has been posted for the required period (approx. 28 days) you will be issued with a “Certificate of No Impediment to Marriage”, signed and dated by your local registrar.
 Important: if both spouses are British, you will obtain 2 certificates of no impediment (one for the bride and one for the groom);

-- when you have your Certificate of No Impediment and your Statutory Declaration, you need to send them both to the FCO Legalisation Office in Milton Keynes for each to be legalised with a Hague Apostille.
-The Legalisation office will charge for this – please check the current charges and procedure on the Legalisation Office website www.fco.gov.uk/legalisation;
+- when you have your Certificate of No Impediment and your Statutory Declaration, you need to send them both to the FCO Legalisation Office in Milton Keynes for each to be legalized with a Hague Apostille.
+The Legalisation Office will charge for this – please check the current charges and procedure on the Legalisation Office website www.fco.gov.uk/legalisation;

 Please note that different and specific requirements are necessary in the following cases:

 - BRITISH CITIZEN marrying an IRISH CITIZEN resident in the UK or IRELAND;